Yemen timeline

 1849 - Ottomans return to north, but later face revolt.

-1918 - Ottoman empire dissolves, North Yemen gains independence and is ruled by Imam Yahya.
+1918 - Ottoman Empire dissolves, North Yemen gains independence and is ruled by Imam Yahya.

 1948 - Yahya assassinated, but his son Ahmad beats off opponents of feudal rule and succeeds his father.

-1962 - Imam Ahmad dies, succeeded by his son but army officers seize power, set up the Yemen Arab Republic, sparking civil war between royalists supported by Saudi Arabia and republicans backed by Egypt.
+1962 - Imam Ahmad dies and is succeeded by his son, but army officers seize power and set up the Yemen Arab Republic, sparking civil war between royalists supported by Saudi Arabia and republicans backed by Egypt.

 South Yemen formed

-1967 - Formation of People's Republic of Yemen, comprising Aden and former Protectorate of South Arabia.
+1967 - Britain withdraws from the south after years of a pro-independence insurgency, and its former territories unite as the People's Republic of Yemen.

-1969 - Marxists take power in south, rename state People's Democratic Republic of Yemen and reorient economy, society and foreign policy towards Soviet bloc.
+1969 - A communist coup renames the south as the People's Democratic Republic of Yemen and reorients it towards the Soviet bloc.

-1971 - Thousands flee to north following crackdown on dissidents.
-Armed groups formed in bid to overthrow government.

-1972 - Border clashes between two Yemens, ceasefire brokered by Arab League.
+1972 - Border clashes between two Yemens; ceasefire brokered by Arab League.

 1978 - Ali Abdallah Saleh becomes president of North Yemen.

-1979 - Fresh fighting between two Yemens.
+1979 - Fresh fighting between the two Yemens.
 Renewed efforts to unite the two states.

-1990 May - Two Yemens united as Republic of Yemen with Mr Saleh as president, as Soviet bloc implodes.
+1990 May - The two Yemens unite as the Republic of Yemen with Ali Abdallah Saleh as president, as the Soviet bloc implodes.
 Tension between former states endures.

-1994 May - Saleh declares state of emergency and dismisses al-Baid and other southern government members following political deadlock and sporadic fighting.
-Former armies that failed to integrate square off on old border.
+1994 May-July - President Saleh declares a state of emergency and dismisses Vice-President Ali Salem al-Beid and other southern officials, who declare the secession of the south before being defeated by the national army.

-1994 May-July - Al-Baid declares independence of Democratic Republic of Yemen.
-Northern forces capture Aden, southern leaders flee abroad and are sentenced to death in absentia.

-1995 - Yemen, Eritrea clash over disputed islands in Red Sea.
+1995 - Yemen and Eritrea clash over the disputed Hanish Islands in the Red Sea.
+International arbitration awarded the bulk of the archipelago to Yemen in 1998.

 Al-Qaeda attacks